Return of the Jedi

-Set one year after The Empire Strikes Back, the Galactic Empire is constructing a second Death Star to exterminate the Rebel Alliance.
-With intel that the Emperor will be onboard, the Rebel fleet launches a full-scale attack on the Death Star in hopes of both destroying it and the Emperor.
-Meanwhile, Rebel hero Luke Skywalker, now a Jedi Knight, struggles to bring his father, Darth Vader, back to the light side of the Force.

-Following Lucas and Kasdan's discussion on making Return of the Jedi, the film went into production.
-Steven Spielberg, David Lynch and David Cronenberg were considered to direct the project before Marquand signed on as director.
-The production team relied on Lucas' storyboards during pre-production.
+Steven Spielberg, David Lynch, and David Cronenberg were considered to direct the film before Marquand signed on as director.
+The production team relied on Lucas's storyboards during pre-production.
 While writing the shooting script, Lucas, Kasdan, Marquand, and producer Howard Kazanjian spent two weeks in conference discussing ideas to construct it.
 Kazanjian's schedule pushed shooting to begin a few weeks early to allow Industrial Light & Magic more time to work on the film's effects in post-production.
 Filming took place in England, California, and Arizona from January to May 1982.

 The film was released in theaters on May 25, 1983.
-It grossed $374 million during its initial theatrical run, becoming the highest-grossing film of 1983.
-Overall, the film was well-received by critics, with strong praise going to the special effects and action sequences, performances, John Williams' score, and emotional weight.
-Several re-releases and revisions to the film have followed over the decades, which has also brought its total gross to $475 million.
+It grossed $374 million worldwide during its initial theatrical run, becoming the highest-grossing film of 1983.
+The film was well received by critics, with strong praise going to the performances of the actors, John Williams' score, the special effects and the action sequences.
+Several re-releases and revisions to the film have followed over the decades, which have brought its total gross to $482 million.
 The United States Library of Congress selected it for preservation in the National Film Registry in 2021.
+A prequel trilogy, released between 1999 and 2005, and a sequel trilogy, released between 2015 and 2019, followed.